technologiestiftung/stadtpuls-story-template/README.md

 #### 1. Download the files

-The easiest way is to download the whole repository and simply directly modify the files (See below for more infos on how to do it).
+The easiest way is to download the whole repository and simply directly modify the files (see below for more information on how to do it).

 The advantage of this solution is that it is easy and straight forward.
-The disadvantage is that you won't be able to receive the updates we do to our own template.
+The disadvantage is that you won't be able to receive the updates we push to our own template.
 If you don't care about the updates, this solution is for you.

 #### 2. Make a Pull Request

 This solution is more advanced and requires you to be familiar with [git](https://git-scm.com/) and [GitHub's Pull Request feature](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Because GitHub repositories are versioned via git, you can have your own local copy of the code, make changes, and later request the author of the original code (in this case us) to merge your local changes into the main repository.

-If you aren't familiar with theses concept, stick to the solution 1 or learn more about [what a Pull Request is](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+If you aren't familiar with theses concepts, stick to the first solution or learn more about [what a Pull Request is](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ### The code structure